juyoungwang/Tensorflow_DeepAR/README.md

-# Tensorflow DeepAR implemenetaion for Kaggle bike sharing demand forecasts
+# Tensorflow DeepAR implementaion for bike sharing demand forecasts

 This is a toy code I made to do some bike-sharing demand time series forecasting, using the manually implemented DeepAR (https://arxiv.org/abs/1704.04110) architecture with Tensorflow (Zhang et al. already have nice Torch implementation for this, which is the reason I decided to make the Tenworflow one).